iammarmirza/hashnode-github-sync/README.md

-# Hashnode two way sync
+# Hashnode Github Sync

-Elevate your Hashnode blogging experience with hashnode-two-way-sync!
-This GitHub Action establishes seamless two-way synchronization between your Markdown files and Hashnode blog.
-Effortlessly publish on push, manage edits and deletions in real-time, and enjoy peace of mind with reliable backups – all while maintaining a user-friendly workflow.
+Elevate your Hashnode blogging experience with Hashnode Github Sync! \
+This GitHub Action establishes seamless two-way synchronization between your Github repo and Hashnode blog. \
+2 way means your repo will be updated when you publish from Hashnode and your Blog will be updated when you pubish create a markdown file on Github.
+Your Github repo and blog will always be in sync no matter how you publish/update/delete any article.

 ## Usage

-Place all your blogs in the root folder of the repo, any file you create with .md extension will be counted as a blog to publish on Hashnode.
+Place all your blogs in the root folder of the repo and don't nest it inside folders as it might throw an error.\
+Any file you create with .md extension will be counted as a blog to publish on Hashnode. \
 The file name will be the source of truth and will be counted as slug of your blog so remember to name your file carefully.

 ``` yaml
 ---